-Get powerful online security for your iPhone with Avast One
+Get powerful online security for your phone with Avast One

 QR codes are everywhere nowadays.
 From menus and boarding passes to payment links and product pages, QR codes help us access a range of services and information in the blink of an eye.
 Learn more about how QR codes work, how to scan them, and how to keep your devices secure with ironclad security software like Avast One.